-- B. The Committee shall consist of six members. - C. The Committee shall exercise oversight authority including but not limited to budget, finance, investment, bonds, contracting, insurance, audits, accounting, taxes, loans, Chapter budget and finance for the following purposes: - 1.
-To coordinate, oversee and regulate the fiscal, financial, investment, contracting and audit policies of the Navajo Nation; - 2.
-To report to the Navajo Nation Council on the fiscal and financial state of the Navajo Nation; - of legislation designed to strengthen the fiscal and financial position of the Navajo Nation and to promote the efficient use of the fiscal and financial resources of the Navajo Nation; - 4.
+- B. The Committee shall consist of six members. - C. The Committee shall exercise oversight authority including but not limited to budget, finance, investment, bonds, contracting, audits, accounting, taxes, loans, Chapter budget and finance for the following purposes: - 1.
+To coordinate, oversee and regulate the fiscal, financial, investment and audit policies of the Navajo Nation; - 2.
+To report to the Navajo Nation Council on the fiscal and financial state of the Navajo Nation; - 3.
+To recommend to the Navajo Nation Council the adoption of legislation designed to strengthen the fiscal and financial position of the Navajo Nation and to promote the efficient use of the fiscal and financial resources of the Navajo Nation; - 4.
 To protect the interests of the Navajo People through the prudent management of the financial reserves of the Navajo Nation and the use of funds available for expenditure by the Navajo Nation; - 5.
 To oversee and provide direction for lending programs within the Committee's authority. - 6.
 To act as an Audit Committee of the Navajo Nation government.

 - A. The Committee shall have authority and such powers necessary and proper to carry out the purposes set forth above. - B. The Committee shall have the following enumerated powers: - 1.
 To promulgate rules and regulations relative to contracting, investments and financial matters. - 2.
-To review and recommend to the Navajo Nation Council the budgeting, appropriation, investment and management of all funds. - laws and regulations, the Committee shall appropriate, allocate, cancel, re-appropriate and review the use of Navajo Nation funds received including but not limited to all grants, contracts, gifts and other funds from all sources. - 4.
+To review and recommend to the Navajo Nation Council the budgeting, appropriation, investment and management of all funds. - 3.
+To the extent permitted by federal or Navajo Nation laws and regulations, the Committee shall appropriate, allocate, cancel, re-appropriate and review the use of Navajo Nation funds received including but not limited to all grants, contracts, gifts and other funds from all sources. - 4.
 With prior approval of the President, Speaker and/or Chief Justice to recommend to the Navajo Nation Council amendment of the approved annual budgets by reallocating funds between branches. - 5.
 To coordinate and review all fiscal, financial and investment activities of the Navajo Nation and its